zharovdv/InteractiveHTMLBOM4Altium2/README.md

 3. JSON Generic - json file complies to the [schema](https://github.com/openscopeproject/InteractiveHtmlBom/tree/master/InteractiveHtmlBom/ecad/schema), that is needed to generate the [InteractiveHtmlBom](https://github.com/openscopeproject/InteractiveHtmlBom).
 See project wiki for [installation](https://github.com/openscopeproject/InteractiveHtmlBom/wiki/Installation) and [usage](https://github.com/openscopeproject/InteractiveHtmlBom/wiki/Usage) instructions.

 ## Customization
-This project is an extension of the original [InteractiveHtmlBom](https://github.com/openscopeproject/InteractiveHtmlBom) project, specifically in terms of data extraction from Altium Designer.
-Any customization of the UI/UX of the generated document falls outside the scope of this project.
-In any case, I do my best to address questions as they arise, but before asking them, I recommend reviewing the relevant documentation [here](https://github.com/openscopeproject/InteractiveHtmlBom/wiki/Customization) and [here](https://github.com/openscopeproject/InteractiveHtmlBom/issues/405).
+This plugin extends the original [InteractiveHtmlBom](https://github.com/openscopeproject/InteractiveHtmlBom), focusing specifically on data extraction from Altium Designer.
+Any customization of the UI/UX of the generated document is outside the scope of this work.
+That said, I do my best to address questions as they arise, but before posting, please review the relevant documentation [here](https://github.com/openscopeproject/InteractiveHtmlBom/wiki/Customization) and [here](https://github.com/openscopeproject/InteractiveHtmlBom/issues/405).

 ## License and credits